cedias/NSCUPA-pytorch/README.md

 - `beer2json.py` is an helper script if you happen to have the ratebeer/beeradvocate datasets.

 ### Note:
-Currently, the whole dataset is used to create word embeddings which can be an issue.
-I'll modify this in some upcoming update.
+The whole dataset is used to create word embeddings which can be an issue.